Lahiru-S9/Lahiru-S9/README.md

-### Hi there 👋, Lahiru Kariyakaranage
-#### Networking and Development
 ![Networking and Development](https://github.com/Lahiru-S9/Lahiru-S9/blob/main/Designer%20(1).png)

+# Lahiru Kariyakaranage
 I'm Lahiru from Sri Lanka, and I'm doing a computer science degree.
 I really enjoy learning languages and frameworks like React and Kotlin.
 I'm also interested about networking.
 You can check out my linkedin at www.linkedin.com/in/lahiru-sandaruwan-32aa96244 .

-Skills: REACT / JS / HTML / CSS
+##skills and Experience
+* ⚛️ React
+* 📱 Kotlin
+* 💻 HTML, CSS, JS

 - 🔭 I’m currently working on this page.